anjankumarhn/basic_authentication/README.md

-# Basic Authentication in Rails
+# Basic sign up and sign in logics in Rails
 Configured postgres database and added bcrypt for password secure:

 ```ruby